adam-p/text-file-follower/README.md

 `options` is an optional object with the following field:

     {
-      persistent: boolean [default: true]
+      persistent: boolean [default: true],
+      catchup: boolean [default: false]
     }

 For the meaning of `persistent`, see the [fs.watch documentation](http://nodejs.org/docs/latest/api/fs.html#fs.watch).
+If `catchup` is `true`, lines will be read and emitted from the beginning of the file, rather than only new lines being read and emitted.

 `listener` is an optional callback that takes three arguments: `(event, filename, value)`.
 (See the 'all' event description below for the meaning of the arguments.)